How to Create a Password Protected Page in WordPress [Easy Method]

 1. Private page in WordPress

-A private page in WordPress is completely hidden from public view.
-It doesn’t appear in search results, menus, or archives; only logged-in users with the right permissions (Administrator or Editor by default) can see it.
+A private page is hidden from public view.
+It does not appear in search results, menus, or archives, and only logged-in users with the right permissions (Administrator or Editor by default) can see it.
+Anyone else who tries to open it gets a 404 error or is redirected.

 2. Password-protected page in WordPress

-A Password-Protected page, on the other hand, is visible to anyone who has the correct password.
-The page still appears in menus and search results, but users need to enter a password to view its content.
+A password-protected page is visible to anyone who has the password.
+The page can still appear in menus, but visitors have to enter the password before they can read the content.

 Wrapping Up